New genetic method of using CRISPR to eliminate COVID-19 virus genomes in cells

 We’ve shown that the CRISPR system can reduce 90% of coronavirus load in human cells.
 It can also protect humans against essentially 90% of all current and emerging coronaviruses.
 The project is ongoing, and we are working around the clock towards getting an actual product by combing our CRISPR method with an inhaler-based delivery device.

-The project will likely to result in a potential therapeutics towards COVID-19 soon, which can help slow down or eliminate the outbreak.
+The project will likely to result in a potential therapeutics towards COVID-19, which can help slow down or eliminate the outbreak.

 Relevant Publications or More Information